j4m-solutions/.github/profile/README.md

 # j4m Solutions

-Providing solutions for HPC clusters and cloud, and more.
+Providing solutions for HPC clusters, cloud, and more.

 For more information see the contact info above.